What is a Grader-Based Automation?

-The goal of a Grader Based automation is to assign the maximum number of specified tickets to a grader regardless of equally splitting the QA by agent.
+Unlike Agent-Based Assignment type Automations where the goal is to ensure Agents have a specific number of tickets QA'd, the goal of a Grader Based automation is to assign a number of specified tickets to a Grader, regardless of equally splitting the QA by Agent.

 Note: Grader Based Automation is not Grader QA.
 Learn more about Grader QA here!

 Using Grader-Based Assignments in Automations

 On the Sharing Automation page click on "Create New Automation".
 Then, select "Send Agent QA Assignments".

 Step 2: Filling out the Agent QA Automation

 An Agent QA Automation will have the following sections:

 Describe the Automation: What is the name of the Automation and assignments